 Employee Engagement Solutions

 SVCF offers many ways to engage your most valuable asset — your employees — to your philanthropic mission and goals.
+We have many unique employee engagement solutions and strategies that can be personalized to fit your company culture and values, such as designing volunteer opportunities or nonprofit board placement.
 Additionally, our partner Employee Assistance Foundation provides employer-sponsored emergency and hardship assistance funds to support your employees during times of need.

 Highlights from our Work with Corporate Clients